Tryll/TeamFoundationServer/README.md

 **Key Features:**

-- Creates a unified source tree for the complete TFS project, for consistent handling of large projects
+- Creates a unified source tree with branches for the complete TFS project, for consistent handling of large projects
 - TFS branches are processed as directories (owners will split to the required branches after migration)
 - Recursively processes all changesets through the entire project hierarchy
 - Preserves complete commit history with original timestamps and authors